 EPCOR determined that the chemical tanks for the odour scrubbers were failing; they were removed from service for repair in early 2015.
 This meant more un-scrubbed air was being released, causing more odour problems and complaints while repairs were being made.
 By late 2015, the repairs were made and the scrubbers returned to full service in January 2016.

-EPCOR is a member of the Strathcona Industrial Association (SIA) Ambient Air Monitoring Network.
+As mentioned, EPCOR is a member of the Strathcona Industrial Association (SIA) Ambient Air Monitoring Network.
 The SIA conducts environmental monitoring across the East Edmonton and Strathcona County region.
-Their monitoring uses a number of parameters to assess ambient air quality.
+Their monitoring assesses ambient air quality.
 There are two monitoring stations near the Gold Bar Wastewater Treatment Plant.
-For monthly reporting from each of these stations, please see below:

 EPCOR consistently monitors 8 locations around the Gold Bar plant fence line for H2S levels (numbered).
 The readings at these stations are spot readings.
 The air conditions captured in these samples may only exist for a moment in time, so these results are not compared to standards that are quantified in 1-hour, 8-hour or 24-hour averages.

 Data from the previous month is posted by the 15th of the following month:

 Fenceline H2S Monitoring - January 2019Fenceline H2S Monitoring - December 2018Fenceline H2S Monitoring - November 2018Fenceline H2S Monitoring - October 2018